dscroft/liascript_sqli/sql_injection/sql.md

 - Each column represents a different attribute of the data.

   - I.e. Name, Age, Address, etc.

 - Each row represents a different record.

   - I.e. A different person, a different vehicle, etc.

-For example, the following table represents a list of vehicles.
+For example, the vehicles table:

 <!-- data-type="none" -->
 | vin | make | model | year | reg | color |